Hello!

 Final Products and Thoughts

 Like on previous projects, I wish I had spent more time on the actual animating than on the planning.
-I loved this project so much but I didn’t get to do everything I wanted/make it look as good as I wanted.
-I’ve definitely learned my lesson and will plan to spend not so much planning so I can make it look even better
+I loved this project so much but I didn’t get to do everything I wanted to do to make it look as good as I envisioned.
+I’ve definitely learned my lesson and will plan to spend not as much time planning so I can make future projects look even better!

 My After Effects Animatic